 - Shepherd of Souls

-- When I Survey the Wondrous Cross (Only Lent)
+- When I Survey the Wondrous Cross (Lent only)

 Final Commendation:

-- In Paradisum (May the angles lead you…)
+- In Paradisum (May the angels lead you…)

 - Alleluia!
 Sing to Jesus (not during Lent)